Ture Bengtz: Career

 Bengtz taught at the museum school from 1934 to 1969.
 During the 1940s he taught all four years of drawing, as well as anatomy and lithography, while Karl Zerbe taught all four years of painting.
 He founded the Graphics Department in 1939 and became head of the Drawing and Graphic Arts Department in 1941.
 During World War II he worked as a technical illustrator for the Raytheon Company.

-In 1937 he had a solo exhibition of paintings and drawings at the Boston City Club.
+In 1937, he had a solo exhibition of paintings and drawings at the Boston City Club.
 The art critic for the Boston Globe called him a "versatile genius" and "one of the most promising of the younger group of Boston artists."
 He continued to work with various media, exhibiting his work at Boston and New York galleries.
 Today he is best known for his lithographs.

-In 1946 he co-founded the Boston Printmakers Association, which is still in operation today.
+In 1946, he co-founded the Boston Printmakers Association, which is still in operation today.
 He was a member of the Board of Governors of the Copley Society of Art and a Master of the Masonic lodge in Malden, Massachusetts.
 From 1957 to 1960 he had a television show on WGBH-TV, "Bengtz on Drawing," in which he demonstrated and lectured on the drawing of the human form.
 In 1968 he created a stained glass window for St. Olaf's Church, a 13th-century church in his ancestral home of Jomala; the window depicts Christ and St. Olaf, patron saint of Åland.

 Later years

-After retiring from the museum school, Bengtz worked with the Carl A. Weyerhaeuser family to plan and launch the Art Complex Museum in Duxbury, Massachusetts.
+After retiring from the museum school, Bengtz worked with the Carl A. Weyerhaeuser's family to plan and launch the Art Complex Museum in Duxbury, Massachusetts.
 He worked with the architect on the building plan, and became the museum's first director in 1971.
 He also taught art classes at Boston University.